bookofproofs/bookofproofs.github.io/_sources/history/19th-century/heine.md

 title: Heine, Heinrich Eduard
 born: 1821
 died: 1881
-keywords: Eduard Heine, Heine-Borel theorem, Heine Transform, Hankel Transform, Heine–Reiffen theorem, Gamma Function, Elliptic Integrals
+keywords: eduard heine,heine
-description: Eduard Heine is remembered for his work on the Heine-Borel theorem, Heine Transform, Heine–Reiffen theorem, Gamma Function and Elliptic Integrals.
+description: Eduard Heine is best remembered for the Heine-Borel theorem.
+He was responsible for the introduction of the idea of uniform continuity.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---